I love making embroidered cards on paper!

-Yesterday (and last week) I showed you few cards I made for my daughter using my embroidery patterns to make collage images.
+In this post I showed you a few cards I made for my daughter using my embroidery patterns to make collage images.
 In the card above I glued paper on for the cloud, but I stitched the raindrops with embroidery thread on the paper card.
 In this video I show you how to do that stitching.

 The trick is in pre-punching the holes.
 In the video I’m punching those holes with an awl I picked up at a rummage sale ages ago.
 If you just want to play around with the technique you can use a push pin.
 It works, but it’s not ergonomically friendly.
-If you’re going to do a lot of this, invest a couple of bucks in the tool I mention in the video – it’s called a potter’s needle and they sell them here for $1.99.
+If you’re going to do a lot of this, invest a couple of bucks in the tool I mention in the video – it’s called a potter’s needle and it’s a really inexpensive tool you can find here.
 It has a thin (but strong) needle and a nice handle that your hand and wrist will thank you for.

 On this card I used a running stitch, which I love on paper.
 Backstitch and lazy daisy also work well, but I don’t recommend split stitch or French knots.
 If you want to go beyond that just play around and see what works for you!
 I’d love to see what you make!